Important Safety Information

-What are the other possible side effects of TRUVADA?
+What are the other possible side effects of TRUVADA for PrEP?

 Serious side effects of TRUVADA may also include:

 - Bone problems, including bone pain, softening, or thinning, which may lead to fractures.
 Your healthcare provider may do tests to check your bones.

-Common side effects in people taking TRUVADA to reduce the risk of getting HIV-1 infection are stomach-area (abdomen) pain, headache, and decreased weight.
+Common side effects in people taking TRUVADA for PrEP are stomach-area (abdomen) pain, headache, and decreased weight.
 Tell your healthcare provider if you have any side effects that bother you or do not go away.

 What should I tell my healthcare provider before taking TRUVADA for PrEP?

 - All your health problems.
 Be sure to tell your healthcare provider if you have or have had any kidney, bone, or liver problems, including hepatitis.

 - If you are pregnant or plan to become pregnant.
 It is not known if TRUVADA can harm your unborn baby.
-If you become pregnant while taking TRUVADA to reduce the risk of getting HIV-1, talk to your healthcare provider to decide if you should keep taking TRUVADA.
+If you become pregnant while taking TRUVADA for PrEP, talk to your healthcare provider to decide if you should keep taking TRUVADA for PrEP.

 - If you are breastfeeding (nursing) or plan to breastfeed.
 Do not breastfeed.
 The medicines in TRUVADA can pass to your baby in breast milk.
 If you become HIV-positive, HIV can be passed to the baby in breast milk.

 - All the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 TRUVADA may interact with other medicines.
 Keep a list of all your medicines and show it to your healthcare provider and pharmacist when you get a new medicine.